Moissanite vs Lab Diamond: Full Guide (Which Is Better?)

 Lab Grown Diamonds: The Ethical Real Diamond

-Natural diamonds take billions of years to form about 100 miles beneath the Earth’s surface under immense heat and pressure.
-Lab diamonds, however, are grown within a few weeks using advanced technology that replicates those same natural conditions.
+Natural diamonds take billions of years to develop deep beneath the Earth’s surface under extreme heat and pressure.
+Lab created diamonds, on the other hand, are grown in a controlled environment over just a few weeks using technology that re-creates those exact natural conditions.

-There are two main methods of creating lab grown diamonds:
+There are two primary methods used to create lab grown diamonds:

-A diamond seed is placed inside a chamber filled with carbon-rich gases such as methane and hydrogen.
-These gases are heated into plasma, causing carbon atoms to deposit and slowly build up into a real diamond crystal.
+A diamond seed is placed inside a sealed chamber filled with carbon-rich gases such as methane and hydrogen.
+These gases are energized into plasma, causing carbon atoms to separate and gradually bond to the seed, forming a real diamond crystal.

-The result?
-A real diamond — not a simulant — that’s chemically, physically, and optically identical to mined diamonds, but ethically sourced and environmentally friendly.
+A genuine diamond — not an imitation — that is chemically, physically, and visually identical to mined diamonds, but produced in a way that is:

 Blue Nile Lab Grown Diamond Tennis Bracelets Collection